How We Helped a Startup to Launch a Quality Product, or Why You Wouldn’t Want to Neglect QA

 The thing is that a team did not include an in-house QA-specialist with the proper expertise to perform testing at each of the development stages.
 And let’s be honest - you cannot avoid QA.
 It can be performed either at each stage of product iteration, which would be the best option, or already upon the product completion - but it has to be done anyway to ensure the product’s quality and reputation and to avoid any risks and additional expenditure for dealing with the technical debt in the future.

 When Julian realized that his product needs “check-ups”, he started to search for options on the Internet and came across our company.
-After scrolling through our clients’ reviews and portfolio and getting acquainted with our services on an intro-call, he decided to go along with us.
+After scrolling through our clients’ reviews and getting acquainted with our services on an intro-call, he decided to go along with us.

 Prior to testing or any other services, we set up a call where we listen attentively to our clients’ story and the obstacles they have faced in order to come up with the best solution for overcoming them.